dymmond/edgy/docs/migrations/migrations.md

 into a more friendly and intuitive way.

 For those familiar with Django, the names came from those same operations.

+## Migrate from flask-migrate

+`flask-migrate` was the blueprint for the original `Migrate` object which was the way to enable migrations but is deprecated nowadays.
+The new way are the `edgy.Instance` class and the migration settings.

+`edgy.Instance` takes as arguments `(registry, app=None)` instead of flask-migrate `Migrate` arguments: `(app, database)`.
+Also settings are not set here anymore, they are set in the edgy settings object.

+### Multi-schema migrations

+If you want to migrate multiple schemes you just have to turn on `multi_schema` in the [Migration settings](#migration-settings).
+You might want to filter via the schema parameters what schemes should be migrated.

+### Multi-database migrations

+Currently it is only possible to select the database used for the migration and to overwrite the folder.
+The multi-db migrations of flask are not supported yet in this way.
+But you can script them by calling with different `EDGY_DATABASE` or `EDGY_DATABASE_URL` environment variables.

+## Migration Settings

+Migrations use now the edgy settings.
+Here are all knobs you need to configure them.
+Basically all settings are in `edgy/conf/global_settings.py`.

+Some important settings are:

+- `multi_schema` - (Default: False).
+Include the schemes in the migrations, `True` for all schemes, a regex for some schemes.
+- `ignore_schema_pattern` - (Default: "information_schema").
+Exclude patterns for `multi_schema`.
+- `migration_directory` - (Default: "migrations").
+Path to the alembic migration folder.
+  This overwritable per command via `-d`, `--directory` parameter.
+- `alembic_ctx_kwargs` - (Default: `{"compare_type": True, "render_as_batch": True}`).
+Extra arguments for alembic.

 ## Very important